-Although September typically has the most activity each hurricane season on the Atlantic coastline, the season is just starting up (as of June 1) which means it’s time to have a solid preparedness and/or relief plan in place and ready to go.
+Although September typically has the most hurricane and storm activity on the Atlantic coastline, the season is just about to gear up (as of June 1), which means it’s time to have a solid preparedness/relief plan in place and ready to go.

 The National Oceanic and Atmospheric Administration (NOAA) provides storm range expectations with a 70% confidence level.
 Their focus is on the Atlantic hurricane season that occurs during June 1 through November 30 each year.
-For first responders and local emergency response agencies, making plans for disaster relief base camps can be extremely helpful for streamlining the support needed for restoration when hurricanes hit.
+For first responders and local emergency response agencies, making plans for disaster relief base camps can be extremely helpful for streamlining the support needed for withstanding (during and the aftermath of) when hurricanes hit.

 What is a Hurricane Season?

 According to the NOAA, an active hurricane season is defined as having at least 13 named storms, seven hurricanes, three major hurricanes and a total of 111 accumulated cyclone energy units as defined by the organization.
 In 2020, we saw a record 30 storms with 13 becoming hurricanes and six major hurricanes.
 (The previous record was 2005 with 28 storms and 15 hurricanes.)

 All of that is to say that 2022 is also shaping up to be a highly active season for hurricanes.